WEEKLY STOCK COMMENT: MAINFREIGHT

 MFT’s FY17 result was the latest in a string of good results.
 Revenue was up 2% while operating earnings rose 13% with New Zealand again strong, and Australia and Europe continuing to improve.
 Asia and the Americas were softer, Asia due to a decline in airfreight volumes, and the Americas which was dragged down by further weakness in CaroTrans.
 Most segments showed margin improvement, with Australia the standout, benefitting from recent investment in the region.

 MFT has a proven track record and a strong market position in Australasia where the bulk of earnings are derived.
 MFT’s growing global footprint has provided network benefits to New Zealand and Australia, and is beginning to contribute strongly in its own right, setting the company up well for future growth.
 A core portfolio holding, the company has excellent growth potential, benefits from any weakness in the New Zealand dollar, has a well-covered dividend, and has one of the best management teams and company cultures in New Zealand.

-Potential risks for MFT include 1) increased competition, 2) economic downturn, and 3) lower global trade levels.
+Potential downside risks for MFT include 1) increased competition, 2) economic downturn, and 3) technological change